steenhansen/type-czech/read-mes/public/check_typeEither.md

 arrayOrObject({})                                     // pass
 arrayOrObject({x:12, y:4, z:19.1})                    // pass

-arrayOrObject(12) // PRE fail - 12 is not an object
+arrayOrObject(12) // fail - 12 is not an object
 ```